whatwedo/TableBundle/docs/README.md

 ### Tailwind and Webpack

-To give you full access over the build and look-and-feel of the application you install these dependencies in your project locally.
+To give you full access over the build and the look-and-feel of the application, you may install these dependencies in your project locally.
-To get it up and running like whatwedo, install following:
+To get it up and running like whatwedo, install the following:
 ```shell
 yarn add tailwindcss postcss-loader sass-loader sass autoprefixer --dev
 ```

 #### Tailwind

-Be sure to extends tailwinds default config.
-You need a `primary` color and a `error` color.
+Be sure to extend tailwinds default config.
+You need a `primary` color and an `error` color.
 Furthermore, you need to add our files to the `content` section.
 The config is located at `tailwind.config.js`.